 In the mechanical data processing method, data is processed by using different devices like typewriters, mechanical printers or other mechanical devices.
 This method of data processing is faster and more accurate than manual data processing.
 These are faster than the manual mode but still forms the early stages of data processing.
 With invention and evolution of more complex machines with better computing power this type of processing also started fading away.
 Examination boards and printing press use mechanical data processing devices frequently.

 3. Electronic Data Processing

 This method of processing data is very fast and accurate.
-For example, in a computerized education environment results of students are prepared through computer; in banks, accounts of customers are maintained (or processed) through computers etc.
+For example, in a computerized education environment results of students are prepared through a computer; in banks, accounts of customers are maintained (or processed) through computers, etc.

 Related: Methods of data collection